THE-NOS44/The-Scripter/README.md

 ## 3. Webserver
-Recon is a simple script that will scan the whole machine stepwise Like first it will quickly give results and then will perform a script scan and also start the full scan in the background.
 Webserver script will create a web server of your choice for file transferring and hosting of files.
 The script uses three different programming languages library to create a webserver.
 1. Python